lunatic1hero/cybersoc/IMPLEMENT.md

 1.Create the Directory Structure
 *Create a main directory named WAF.
-*Inside the WAF directory, create four sub-directories: data, models, notebook, and scripts.
+*Inside the WAF directory, create four sub-directories: data, models, notebooks, and scripts.

 The structure should look like this: